 Pricing optimization applications leverage quantum computing to evaluate complex pricing scenarios across product portfolios while accounting for competitive dynamics, promotional effects, and customer price sensitivity.
 Quantum algorithms can potentially evaluate more comprehensive pricing strategies than classical approaches, optimizing for both short-term revenue and long-term customer value.

-Supply chain network design applications use quantum computing to optimize facility locations, capacity planning, and distribution flows across global retail networks.
+Supply chain network design applications use quantum computing to optimise facility locations, capacity planning, and distribution flows across global retail networks.
 These problems involve evaluating complex tradeoffs between cost, service levels, and resilience that quantum optimization may address more comprehensively than traditional methods.

 Logistics optimization applications address complex routing, scheduling, and delivery planning challenges that directly impact operational costs and customer experience.
 Quantum algorithms offer potential advantages for last-mile delivery optimization, store replenishment scheduling, and transportation consolidation across retail networks.

-Implementation strategies for retail organizations should focus on identifying specific computational bottlenecks in current operations, developing quantum expertise through targeted use cases, establishing partnerships with quantum technology providers, and creating hybrid approaches that can deliver incremental benefits as quantum hardware capabilities mature.
+Implementation strategies for retail organisations should focus on identifying specific computational bottlenecks in current operations, developing quantum expertise through targeted use cases, establishing partnerships with quantum technology providers, and creating hybrid approaches that can deliver incremental benefits as quantum hardware capabilities mature.